 Hatuniye Camii: (left) minaret; (right) portal

-Gulbahar Hatun was the mother of Sultan Beyazit II.
-She belonged to a noble Greek family.
-The sultans were very devoted to their mothers.
+Gulbahar (Rose of Spring) Hatun was the consort of Sultan Mehmet II and the mother of Sultan Beyazit II and another Gulbahar Hatun was the consort of Beyazit II and the mother of Sultan Selim I. The sultans were very devoted to their mothers.
 This is true for most people, but in the case of the sultans they had more reasons than others to thank their mothers.
 The Ottoman line of succession to the throne can be summarized in just a sentence: it was up to the reigning sultan to appoint his successor: he could choose at his will among his many sons; because very often the new sultan had his brothers strangled on the very day of his enthronement, being the selected one was a matter of life or death.
-The wives of the reigning sultan made all efforts to influence his decision in order to secure the accession to the throne to one of their own sons.
+The consorts of the reigning sultan made all efforts to influence his decision in order to secure the accession to the throne to one of their own sons.

 Hatuniye Camii: portico

 The mosque was built by Sultan Beyazit II in 1485 and it was dedicated to his mother (hatun=lady/wife).
 In other instances the title given to Gulbahar Hatun was Valide Sultan (Sultan's Mother).
-The portico of the mosque was built making use of ancient columns and its design is reminiscent of Italian Renaissance.
+The portico of the mosque was built making use of ancient columns.

 Ali Pacha Camii

 The Streets are very narrow, but the Houses are indifferent well built; and among several Mosquees, there is one very